Tree Work Permit Information

 Certain steps are required to ensure that trees are not damaged during construction activities.
 These include installation and maintenance of highly visible tree protection barriers and conducting onsite pre-construction meetings to go over tree protection related issues.
-Please refer to the following brochure for additional information on protecting trees during construction: Avoiding Tree Damage During Construction.
+Please refer to the following brochure for additional information on protecting trees during construction and further details on tree protection guidelines:

 City of Miami Beach Tree Preservation Trust Fund